AdaCore/gnatstudio/docs/users_guide/compilation.rst

     Opens a dialog allowing GPS to work with two compilation toolchains.
-This is particulary useful when you need to compile a project with an old compiler but want up-to-date functionality from the associated tools (for example, gnatmetric and gnatcheck).
+This is particulary useful when you need to compile a project with an old compiler but want up-to-date functionality from the associated tools (for example, :program:`gnatmetric` and
+    :program:`gnatcheck`).
 See :ref:`Working_with_two_compilers`.

 .. index:: menu; tools --> interrupt